bullet-db/bullet-db.github.io/docs/ui/setup.md

   * POST to ```http://bullet-ws.dev.domain.com:4080/bullet/api/drpc``` for UI created Bullet queries
   * GET the schema from ```http://bullet-ws.dev.domain.com:4080/bullet/api/columns```
   * Populate an additional link on the Help drop-down pointing to ```http://data.docs.domain.com```
+  * Allow queries to run as long as 300 seconds
+  * Use 32768 in the help menu for the max number of unique elements that can be counted exactly
+  * Allow only 50 points to be generated for Distribution queries
   * GET and cache a defaultFilter from ```http://bullet-ws.dev.domain.com:4080/custom-endpoint/api/defaultQuery```

 You would make express use these settings by running